-Dissertation proposals must be successfully passed by October 1 of the fall quarter that a student plans to apply for doctoral internship.
+Dissertation proposals must be successfully passed by May 15 the spring quarter before a student plans to apply for doctoral internship.
 Prior to the dissertation proposal, students must have successfully completed comprehensive exams.

 Students working with human subjects need to submit materials for the Institutional Review Board (IRB) prior to collecting any data.
 Students should refer to the Handbook section on Human Subjects Research for more information on the University's Institutional Review Board (IRB) requirements involving human subjects' research.